fischertechnik/txt_demo_ROBOPro_SLI/WhichToolsYouNeed.md

    [Download]( https://www.eclipse.org/downloads/packages/release/2020-03/r/eclipse-ide-cc-developers-includes-incubating-components)  Remark: This is only the installer.

    Here you can find [additional help]( https://help.eclipse.org/2020-03/index.jsp) <br/>
-   Eclipse has two different possibilities to install additinal functionality.
+   Eclipse has two different possibilities to install additional functionality.

 1. Linaro<br/>
 The TXT firmware is using gcc-linaro-7.2.1-2017.11-i686-mingw32_arm-linux-gnueabihf.